 8. Look Out for Lightning

 You're at the beach.
 It's sunny and warm, but the clouds are building in the distance.
 It's not raining, but you hear the first rumble of thunder.
 What do you do?
 LEAVE THE BEACH IMMEDIATELY!
 If you can hear thunder, you are at risk of being struck by lightning—and a flat and open area near the water is a dangerous place to be.
 On average, 58 people are killed by lightning each year in the United States, and many of these people got hit because they waited to take cover.
 Never stay under a beach umbrella and don't retreat to an open-sided shelter.
 If you can't get into a closed building, go to your car and keep the windows rolled up.
 And stay there for at least 30 minutes after the last lightning strike.
 For more, see:

-- When Thunder Roars, Go Indoors! - This NWS web page explains the risk of lightning and the steps you should take at the beach and in other outdoor locations.
+- Lightening Safety Outdoors - This NWS web page explains the risk of lightning and the steps you should take at the beach and in other outdoor locations.

-- Lightning Safety Resources and Links - Also produced by NWS, this page gives links to brochures, statistics, guidelines, and other information about lightning and lightning safety.
+- Lightning Safety Tips and Resources - Also produced by NWS, this page gives links to brochures, statistics, guidelines, and other information about lightning and lightning safety.

 - Lightning Is Extremely Dangerous on the Beach - This Lifeguard's Beach Safety Tip produced by the Maryland Coast Dispatch explains why it is important to leave the beach at the first sign of lightning.